juliogaraujo/magma/README.md

 ## Note
-This README is out of date because it was writed to release 1.1.
+This README is out of date because it was written to release 1.1.

 # How-to Deploy Orc8r/NMS AWS deployment